 “…when looking down, it’s pretty hard not to start thinking about the past.
 When gazing upward, it’s pretty hard not to start thinking about the future.”

 And at that moment, I began to consider where my thoughts linger the most.
 Am I focused on the past – those things that I wish would have turned out differently – or on the possibilities that still exist in my future?

 The slight edge is related to our personal philosophy – our mindset.

 Olson writes: “A positive philosophy turns into a positive attitude, which turns into positive actions, which turns into positive results, which turns into a positive lifestyle.

 It’s a cascade effect.

-From a self-care standpoint, I wholeheartedly agree with Olson’s belief that “The healthier you are, the more life you experience.”
-As I prepare to enter my fifth decade of life in 2017, I have come to realize just how important my health is.
+From a self-care standpoint, I wholeheartedly agree with Olson’s belief that “The healthier you are, the more life you experience,” and as I prepare to enter my fifth decade of life in 2017, I’ve come to realize just how important my health is.
 There is a lot I still want to accomplish in this lifetime, and I know that I’ll need good health to carry out my purpose.

 Do you spend most of your time looking down or gazing upward?